Directed by: Alfonso Cuaron || Produced by: Alfonso Cuaron, David Heyman

 SUMMARY & RECOMMENDATION: Gravity’s deep visuals are executed with confidence and grace courtesy of Cuaron’s expert direction.
 The film is flashy and intelligent… in a visual sense.
 While ultimately second fiddle to the movie’s technical aspects, Cuaron’s writing paces the adventure for maximum impact.

-— However… Bullock is mostly unappealing as a space-survivalist.
+— However… Bullock is unappealing as a space-survivalist.
 Her mannerisms and line-delivery grow tiresome by the story’s conclusion.
 Much of the dialogue from the entire cast could have gone, as far as I’m concerned.
 The film’s tendency to talk down to its audience is annoying.

 ?
 I know where the Russians store their vodka!